AltanEsmer/Steam-Account-Manager-App/README.md

   <h1>Steam Account Manager</h1>
 </div>

+## ⚠️ Important Disclaimer

+**Steam Account Manager is an unofficial, third-party application and is NOT affiliated with, endorsed by, or associated with Valve Corporation or Steam.** This application is provided as-is for educational and personal use.
+Users assume all responsibility and risk when using this application.
+The developers are not liable for any account losses, security incidents, or violations of Steam's Terms of Service.
+Use at your own risk.

+---

 Steam Account Manager is an Android APK application for securely managing multiple Steam accounts and Steam-related browsing sessions in a local, isolated environment.

 ## Overview